Charlottesville removes Lewis and Clark statue featuring Sacagawea along with Confederate statues - KESQ

 A Lewis and Clark statue featuring Sacagawea (also spelled Sacajawea), a famous Native American woman, was taken down in Charlottesville, Virginia, making it the third statue to be taken down in the city.

-The statue was of two White men — Meriwether Lewis and William Clark — and Sacagawea, who was depicted tracking, according to historians.
-Those against the statue have said Sacagawea appears to be cowering, according tot The Daily Progress newspaper.
+The statue is of two White men — Meriwether Lewis and William Clark — and Sacagawea, who was depicted tracking, according to historians.
+Those against the statue have said Sacagawea appears to be cowering, according to The Daily Progress newspaper.

 “It was a very offensive statue, and not only did it delineate me as a Native American, it delineated our women and their role in society,” said Rose Abrahamson, a Native American woman, in a video obtained by CNN affiliate WVIR-TV of a Charlottesville City Council emergency meeting.